 Let’s break down a simple, step-by-step plan you can follow to boost your scroll depth and keep those visitors engaged:

-3. Set Clear Goals: What do you want to achieve with scroll depth optimization?
+What do you want to achieve with scroll depth optimization?
 Do you want to boost the average scroll depth across your site, improve engagement on specific pages, or increase conversions?
-Defining your goals will keep you on track and help you measure your success.
+Define your goals will keep you on track and help you measure your success.

 Here’s a quick recap of the key points we’ve covered: